PradeepKarki1994/PradeepKarki1994/README.md

 - 👋 Hi, I’m @PradeepKarki1994
 - 👀 I’m interested in High-Energy Physics and computational physics.
-- 🌱 I’m currently learning Python and quantum computing.
+- 🌱 I’m currently learning Python( Machine learning) and quantum computing( simulation).
 - 💞️ I’m looking to collaborate on quantum computing.
 - 📫 You can reach me in LinkedIn https://www.linkedin.com/in/pradeep-karki-607a25231/